Digital asset service providers will need to be AML & CTF compliant in the not so distant future

 Crypto service providers will need to ensure that staff are trained to identify risks associated with potential criminal behavior

 Crystal efficiently tracked payments from the victims of the WannaCry virus.
 It took four days for the virus to spread across 150 countries - it took Crystal only 3 hours to locate the online entity extorting payments from the affected users.

 It is often difficult for users to know whether a mining service is trustworthy.
 Read on to see how Crystal can be used for due diligence before signing up for a mining service.

-In the latest product update, Crystal has added tracking for ERC-20 tokens, along with important unhosted wallet alerts, as well as several improvements to the visualization tool.
+In the latest product update, Crystal has added push notifications, created a new user guide platform, and we’ve also made several improvements to the visualization tool.